-Net Periodic Pension Benefit
+Net Periodic Pension Expense (Benefit)

 The projected benefit obligations of the DallasNews Pension Plans are estimated using the FTSE Pension Discount Curve, which is based upon a portfolio of high-quality corporate debt securities with maturities that correlate to the expected timing of estimated benefit payments to the Pension Plans' participants.
 Future estimated benefit payments are discounted to their present value at the appropriate yield curve spot rate to determine the projected benefit obligation outstanding at each year end.
-The single equivalent discount rate as of December 31, 2021, was 2.5 percent and 2.1 percent for December 31, 2020.
-The significant gains and losses related to changes in the projected benefit obligation for 2021 and 2020, were primarily due to the movement in the discount rate and demographic experience.
+The single equivalent discount rate as of December 31, 2022, was 4.9 percent and 2.5 percent for December 31, 2021.
+The significant gains related to changes in the projected benefit obligation for 2022 and 2021, were primarily due to the movement in the discount rate.

 Interest expense included in net periodic pension benefit is based on the FTSE Pension Discount Curve established at the beginning of the fiscal year.
-The discount rate for fiscal year 2021 and 2020 interest cost was 2.1 percent and 2.9 percent, respectively.
+The discount rate for fiscal year 2022 and 2021 interest cost was 2.5 percent and 2.1 percent, respectively.

-The Company assumed a 5.5 percent and 6.5 percent long-term return on the Pension Plans' assets in 2021 and 2020, respectively.
+The Company assumed a 2.5 percent and 5.5 percent long-term return on the Pension Plans' assets in 2022 and 2021, respectively.
 This return is based upon historical returns of similar investment pools having asset allocations consistent with the expected allocations of the DallasNews Pension Plans.
 Investment strategies for the Pension Plans' assets are based upon factors such as the effective duration of the actuarial liabilities and market risks.

 The Company's estimates of net periodic pension expense or benefit are based on the expected return on plan assets, interest on the projected benefit obligations and the amortization of actuarial gains and losses that are deferred in accumulated other comprehensive loss.
 Participation in and accrual of new benefits to participants has been frozen since 2007 and, accordingly, on-going service costs are not a component of net periodic pension expense (benefit).
+For 2022, based on the re-allocation of the Pension Plans' assets, the Company assumed a lower rate of return on the assets resulting in net periodic pension expense.

-The table below sets forth components of net periodic pension benefit, which are included in other income, net in the Consolidated Statements of Operations.
+The table below sets forth components of net periodic pension expense (benefit), which are included in other income (loss), net in the Consolidated Statements of Operations.